Skip to main content

 I want to say at this point that I appreciate that this looks like a victorious moment, and it is, but it is not my purpose for mentioning it.
 As I read the scriptures regarding David, there was nothing remarkable about him that I can see, nothing.
 Except for his trust in God.
 We can reference various people from scripture, Noah - faith beyond faith, and even Jonah.
 He did not respond to God's call.
 Why?
 Because he knew that God was faithful.
 I don't recall that Noah wanted God to wipe out the people of the whole earth.
 I'd need to reread the story to be sure either way, but I can tell you Jonah wanted the people of Nineveh to die as non-believers.

-We read a story in the New Testament , in John 9 and Mark 10, regarding the person that was blind since birth, whom Jesus healed.
-Jesus indicated that the illness was there to gorify God; John 9:3 Jesus answered, "Neither hath this man sinned, nor his parents: but that the works of God should be made manifest in him.
+We read a story in the New Testament, in John 9 and Mark 10, regarding the person who was blind since birth, whom Jesus healed.
+Jesus indicated that the illness was there to glorify God; John 9:3 Jesus answered, "Neither hath this man sinned, nor his parents: but that the works of God should be made manifest in him.
 I must work the works of him that sent me, while it is day: the night cometh, when no man can work.
 As long as I am in the world, I am the light of the world."

 What I find interesting is what the blind man says to the council, in verses 31-33, l, We know that God does not listen to sinners.
 He listens to the godly person who does his will.
 Nobody has ever heard of opening the eyes of a man born blind.
 If this man were not from God, he could do nothing.”